 As a baseline, we recommend conducting a cycle count every 12-13 weeks, roughly every quarter.
 This will help to catch problems before they develop into more significant issues.
 The minimum number of counts you should do is one per year, but only if you have a small amount of inventory to manage.

 2. More Cycle Counts, Less Physical Counts

 We’ve already explained the impact that physical inventory counts can have on a business, particularly manufacturers.
 The less time spent counting and stopping production lines, the better.
-Cycle counts are a great way to prevent your operation being put on standby.
+Cycle counts are a great way to prevent your operation from being put on standby.

 Introducing regular cycle counts into your inventory management process will reduce the number of physical counts you need to do at the end of the year, saving significant amounts of time and money.

 3. Cycle Count in a Pattern

 Because cycle counts are an ongoing process, it’s essential to have a plan in place before the count begins.
 The best practice is to plan a logical route through your warehouse and divide it into manageable counting sections.
 This will ensure that you can pick up where you left off last time and reduce the chance of double counts.

 Additionally, be aware of any changes to stock locations and new product lines.
 If a new product has been added to the warehouse in a section you have already counted, it could be some time before you get round to counting it again.
 This speaks to the importance of logging new deliveries accurately to reduce inventory issues.

 4. Maintain an Accurate Inventory Count